mawrkus/pull-request-review-guide/README.md

 If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

-Remember that, the longer the time a review takes, the higher are the risks for having to fix conflicts and to deal with a decrease in motivation.
+Remember that, the longer a review takes, the higher are the risks for merge conflicts and decrease in motivation.

+#### Answer all comments / Write the end of the story

+As matter of respect for the reviewers (after all, they are spending time and energy to help you) and because a review is a conversation and as such, it should have a conlusion.

 ### 👓 For the reviewers